In this post, you will learn:

 The standard fireplace comes with a metal surround and no mantel.
-The company does offer three tiers of surround material upgrades and mantels in both wood and stone for an added cost.
+The company offers three tiers of surround material upgrades and mantels in wood and stone for an added cost.

 The manufacturer sells several other add-ons too.
-Customers have the option to purchase premium materials such as reflective black glass and natural stone.
+Customers can purchase premium materials such as reflective black glass and natural stone.

-Both home heating firms make fireplace inserts that fit inside an existing wood burning fireplace.
+Both home heating companies make fireplace inserts that fit inside an existing wood-burning fireplace.
 However, Majestic’s gas fireplace insert burns natural gas or propane.
 The MagikFlame insert is electric.

 The manufacturer lists the energy input for each of its fireplaces on its website.
 This expresses how much energy the unit burns per hour of use.
 The amount of heat the unit produces from that energy is its BTU output.

-Since gas fireplaces are only up to about 80 percent fuel efficient, the BTU output will not be as much as the input.
+Since gas fireplaces are only approximately 80 percent fuel efficient, the BTU output will not be as much as the input.
 Here are some examples with figures from the website: